chroline/cellWars/README.md

 # Overview

 This project was completed for my Advanced Computer Science, Data Structures & Algorithms class.
 The objective was to create a competitive AI that would eliminate other AIs from the "society".
-I took inspiration from organic bacteria behaviors and bactericidal agents to create an algorithm (cleverly titled [`BactericAIdal`](src/BactericAIdal.java)) that is very efficient at eliminating other players.
+I took inspiration from organic bacteria behaviors and bactericidal agents to create an algorithm (cleverly titled [`BactericAIdal`](src/BactericAIdal.java)) that is very effective at eliminating other players.

 # Objective